-As the symptoms of eczema differ with the child and their age, it can be difficult to perform a diagnosis.
+As the symptoms of eczema differ with the child and his age, it can be difficult to perform a diagnosis.
 It is quite easy to confuse it with other skin-related illnesses such as psoriasis.
-However, if the paediatrician suspects eczema, they will perform the following steps.
+However, if the dermatologist suspects eczema, he/she will perform the following steps.

 - Perform an examination of the size, colour and area covered by the rash.